AdobeDocs/cc-everywhere/src/pages/guides/concepts/generate-image-v2.md

 ## Custom Firefly Models

-The new experience let you select Custom Firefly Models, in addition to the standard generation model.
-This allows enterprise users to tailor the generated images to their unique brand or project requirements.
+### Before you begin

+Ensure that you have the right plan!
+Firefly custom models are available to organizations that use [Adobe storage for business](https://helpx.adobe.com/in/enterprise/using/storage-for-business.html), a feature that's being rolled out globally in a phased manner.

 <InlineAlert variant="warning" slots="header, text1" />

 Available only for enterprise users

 This feature requires users of your organization to have access to the Custom Firefly Models.
-If you're an enterprise user and want to enable this feature, please contact your System Administrator.
+To train custom models in Adobe Firefly, you must be entitled as a [trainer for Firefly custom models](https://helpx.adobe.com/in/enterprise/using/assign-users-to-firefly-custom-models.html).
+If you're using Firefly through a company-owned account, [contact your Adobe administrator](https://helpx.adobe.com/in/enterprise/kb/contact-administrator.html) to request access.

+### Enable Custom Firefly Models

+The new experience let you select fine-tuned Firefly Models, in addition to the standard generation model.
+This allows enterprise users to tailor the generated images to their unique brand or project requirements.

 ![Custom Firefly Models](./img/genimage_custom-firefly-models.jpg)